22 Mixed German Shepherd Breeds (With Pictures)

 Last on our list is the German Shepherd Pomeranian mix, known for its spunkiness and big attitude, which it inherits from its Pompom parent.
 These dogs are confident, fearless, and protective, so they make excellent guard dogs.
 They are usually friendly toward strangers and other dogs, but given their tendency to exhibit some dominance, they need to be socialized early on.
 Their size varies quite a bit, but usually, they will be about medium-sized and fairly muscular.

-German Shepherd Cross Breeds: Wrapping Up
+German Shepherd Cross Breeds: Conclusion

 The German Shepherd is known all over the world as one of the most loyal and protective dogs available.
 They are very intelligent and highly alert, so they make very good guard dogs.
 They love human interaction, and they’re also very patient with children, so they make the perfect pet for many families.
 Given all these desirable characteristics, it’s no wonder breeders have mixed them with other breeds with great success.